gsgbills/MITIBMCloud/README.md

   name: training_data_reference_name
   connection:
     endpoint_url: "https://s3-api.us-geo.objectstorage.service.networklayer.com"
-    aws_access_key_id: < from cloud portal >
+    aws_access_key_id: < YOUR SAVED ACCESS KEY >
-    aws_secret_access_key: < from cloud portal >
+    aws_secret_access_key: < YOUR SAVED SECRET ACCESS KEY >
   source:
-    bucket: < bucket name >
+    bucket: < mybucketname >
   type: s3
 training_results_reference:
   name: training_results_reference_name
   connection:
     endpoint_url: "https://s3-api.us-geo.objectstorage.service.networklayer.com"
-    aws_access_key_id: < from cloud portal >
+    aws_access_key_id: < YOUR SAVED ACCESS KEY >
-    aws_secret_access_key: < from cloud portal >
+    aws_secret_access_key: < YOUR SAVED SECRET ACCESS KEY >
   target:
-    bucket: < bucket name >
+    bucket: < mybucketname >
   type: s3
 ```

-Notice that under `execution` in the yaml file, we specified a command that will be executed when the job reaches the server.
+Notice that under `execution` in the yaml file, we specified a command that will be executed
+when the job starts execution at the server.

 ```
 python3 main.py --cifar_path ${DATA_DIR}/cifar10
       --checkpoint_path ${RESULT_DIR} --epochs 10
 ```

-This will execute main.py, which starts a training run of a specified model.
+This command will execute `main.py`, which starts a training run of a specified model.
-Since no model is specified, it will train the default model, vgg16, for 10 epochs using the dataset in the bucket we created.
+Since no model is specified, it will train the default model, `vgg16`,
+for 10 epochs using the dataset that we uploaded to the bucket.

 ### Step 3: Send code to run on Watson Studio!

 #### 3.1.
-Zip all the code and models into a file:
+Zip all the code and models into a .zip file:
 ```
 zip model.zip main.py models/*
 ```